magento/devdocs/guides/v2.0/cloud/discover-tools.md

 ### Seamless Bitbucket and GitHub integrations
 We have perfectly seamless integrations for both Bitbucket and Github.
-You can log in to platform with your Bitbucket or Github account.
+You can log in to Magento Enterprise Cloud Edition with your Bitbucket or Github account.
 And you can have Magento Enterprise Cloud Edition environments be automatically created for every pull-request or branch you create and get feedback on deployments right there without switching tools.